qanastek/label-studio/docs/source/guide/webhooks.md

 meta_description: Label Studio documentation for setting up and configuring webhooks to integrate Label Studio with your machine learning pipeline
 ---

-Webhooks in Label Studio let you set up integrations that subscribe to certain events that occur inside Label Studio.
+Webhooks in Label Studio allows you to set up integrations that subscribe to certain events that occur inside Label Studio.
 When an event is triggered, Label Studio sends an HTTP POST request to the configured webhook URL.

 For example:
 ```json
 {
     "action": "TASK_CREATED",